-4. Monitoring, evaluation and lessons
+4. Monitoring and evaluation

 Further methods employed to monitor and evaluate the project are, having regular meetings with staff to discuss activities for the week ahead and setting target deadlines.
 We discuss the trainees' progress and any difficulties that arise whilst implementing task.
+We keep a spreadsheet of pulp and goods made within every week.